JamesDarby345/VesuviusDataDownload/README.md

-Add run permissions to exec_permissions.sh and it will add the execute permission to all the .sh files in the directory.
-Then you can run the .sh download scripts from the command line

 Notes on rclone: rclone is pretty versatile, and easy to use.

 If your download stops half way, you can simply re-run it as rclone will not redownload any files that match and are the same size, this means even if one file is only half downloaded, simply re-running the command will fix it as well as not re download everything you already have in the target directory!